Prasiddha777/StyleWear/README.md

 *   To enable customers to view their order history and shipping status.
 *  To allow secure payment through integration with an online payment gateway such as PayPal.
-*   I To allow admins to manage products easily
+*  To allow admins to manage products easily